xiaoylu/leetcode_category/DP/Readme.md

 ## Reduce time complexity by "differentiating" the states

 In some cases, `dp[i]` can be related to `dp[i-1]`.
 So it's better to use `dp[i] - dp[i-1]` as the real dp state.
-Or, when we have derived the reduction rule, we should question that "Are the dp states related to each other"?
+After we have derived the reduction rule, we should question that **"How are the dp states related to each other"**?

 As an extension to **LC 45.
 Jump Game II**, see **Lintcode climbing-stairs-iii**